 "A young girl is caught up in an inexplicable series of events."

-On this day in 1997, Lexx aired "Super Nova."
-This served as the second episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1997 (in the U.S.), Lexx aired "Super Nova."
+Officially, this served as the second episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "The gang visits Kai's dead homeworld as the planet's sun is going supernova and ends up caught in a death trap set by the insane hologram of the planet's last survivor known as the Poet Man who died there driven mad by loneliness."